Club Jade

 Out now.
 Dawn of the Jedi: Into the Void came out almost a week ago, and author Tim Lebbon has been making the interview rounds with Suvudu, Jedi News, Star Wars Action News and Roqoo Depot.
 Meanwhile, there are reviews at Tosche Station, Fangirl, Jedi News, Knights Archive (x2) and Roqoo Depot.

 The blogside.
-Tor’s Emily Asher-Perrin has a list of what Episode VII could life from the Expanded Universe.
+Tor’s Emily Asher-Perrin has a list of what Episode VII could lift from the Expanded Universe.
 I haven’t covered a ton of these sorts of posts, but hey, it’s Tor and she made Mara #1, so.
 And speaking of… Bria has reached Legacy of the Force.

 Audiobooks.
 Timothy Zahn’s Allegiance and the Hand of Thrawn duology (Specter of the Past and Vision of the Future) are coming as unabridged audiobooks.